-Check your bilge pump often to make sure it is operating efficiently.
-The bilge pump is located under the floor by the ski pylon and in the rear bilge area on Ski Nautique Open Bows and Air 196's.
-To keep the pump from getting clogged, remove any debris that you find in the bilge.
+Check your bilge pumps often to make sure they are operating efficiently.
+There are two bilge pumps; one is at the rear of the boat near the rudder and the other is under the floor by the ski pylon.
+To keep the pumps from getting clogged, remove any debris that you find in the bilge.
 Wash the bilge with a good biodegradable household detergent or a bilge cleaner available at a marine supply store.
-Rinse the bilge with water with the bilge pump running.
-This is a good way to make certain the bilge pump is working correctly.
-If the pump seems to lag, remove the top of the pump from the base and check the impeller to make sure there is no debris stuck inside.
-See your dealer if there is still a problem with the pump.
+Rinse with water with your bilge pumps running.
+If either pump seems to lag, remove the top of the pump from the base and check the impeller to make sure there is no debris stuck inside.
+See your dealer if there is still a problem with either pump.